JAVA in Non-Enterprise Custom Software Development,

-With Java, you can benefit from the Behavior-driven approach regardless of the type of an application that you want to develop, be it a desk-top app, a Web application, or a REST service.
+With Java, you can benefit from the Behavior-driven approach regardless of the type of the application that you want to develop, be it a desk-top app, a Web application, or a REST service.

 Often, in the course of time, business ideas find embodiments other than those, envisaged by their creators.

-While today you may need a business app that is geared toward one purpose, tomorrow you may discover a new market, or market niche that will require a different technology approach to be charted.
-Java boasts excellent portability and it can be run on a range of platforms and in various environments.
-This means that if tomorrow you need your business application to interface with another app to support your business processes, Java will be a great deal more likely to fulfill your needs that most other programming technologies.
-If you need to re-use and further expand or customize the User Management functionality of your Java Web application, this will also be easier to do than with most other technologies.
+While today you may need a business app that is geared toward one purpose, tomorrow you may discover a new market, or market niche that will require a different technology approach.
+Java boasts excellent portability.
+It can be run on a range of platforms and in various environments.
+This means that if tomorrow you need your business application to interface with another app to support your business processes, Java will be a great deal more likely to fulfill your needs than most other programming technologies.
+If you need customize or to re-use and further expand the User Management functionality of your Java Web application, this will also be easier to do with Java than with most other technologies.

 Better Testing Quality and Customer Satisfaction

-While developing GUI in Java seems to be very popular no longer, the ability of Java to allow creating highly efficient data retrieval Web services is increasingly in demand.
+Although developing GUI in Java seems to be very popular no longer, the ability of this technology to support creating highly efficient data retrieval Web services is increasingly in demand.

-Employing the means, provided by Java for this purpose, allows reducing the influence of the human factor during software testing and deployment.
-You can write an automatic testing scenario just once and rest assured it will be executed as expected.
-The same precision and reliability are ensured when it comes to deployment: you may not worry about a failed or missed back-up, or any other human error, thwarting your deployment procedure and resulting in a missed deadline.
+Employing the means, provided by Java for this purpose, allows one to reduce the influence of the human factor during software testing and deployment.
+You can write an automatic testing scenario just once and then rest assured it will be executed as expected.
+The same precision and reliability are ensured when it comes to deployment.
+You may not worry about a failed or missed back-up, or any other human error, thwarting your deployment procedure and resulting in a missed deadline.

 Better Ability to Interact with a Large Number of Concurrent Users

-With a large number of concurrent users, ensuring your app's fast performance and fail-safety may pose a challenge.
+With a large number of concurrent users, ensuring your app's fast performance and fail-safety can be quite challenging.
 This may be especially difficult to do if your application is supposed to retrieve data from various databases in response to user queries (for instance, the way it happens with trading or investment applications, continually obtaining updated data from brokers and other sources).

 What does this have to do with Java?

-Unlike with most other popular programming technologies, Java allows you to create extremely powerful back-end functionality and run the more resource-consuming operations (data retrieval, calculations, more) on the back-end.
-The latter, in turn, allows ensuring the system's fast responsiveness on the front-end.
+Unlike most other popular programming technologies, Java allows you to create extremely powerful back-end functionality and run the more resource-consuming operations (data retrieval, calculations and more) on the back-end.
+The latter, in turn, ensures the system's fast responsiveness on the front-end.

-Whether it deals with the need to reliably safeguard a software system against malware and hacking attacks, or with the need to provide data in response to a user query without granting the user access to the system, Java is, merely, second-to-none.
+Whether it deals with the need to reliably safeguard a software system against malware and hacking attacks, or with the need to provide data in response to a user query without granting the user access to the system, Java seems to be second-to-none.

-In addition, with Java, you can easily implement multi-layer access control and, thus, further enhance the level of security your application provides.
+In addition, with Java, you can easily implement multi-layer access control and to further enhance the level of security your application provides.